bigwiv/Biopython-cn/chr8.rst

 and search result, since it is the presence of these fragments that determine whether your search have results or not.

-In most cases, you don¡¯t have to deal with ``HSPFragment`` objects directly since not that many sequence search tools fragment their HSPs.
+In most cases, you donâ€™t have to deal with ``HSPFragment`` objects directly since not that many sequence search tools fragment their HSPs.
 When you do have to deal with them, what you should remember is that ``HSPFragment`` objects were written with to be as compact as possible.